Installing k0rdent Observability and FinOps#

 Create the

-text file containing the service principal configuration data:{ "tenantId": "<EXAMPLE_TENANT_ID>", "subscriptionId": "<EXAMPLE_SUBSCRIPTION_ID>", "resourceGroup": "<EXAMPLE_RESOURCE_GROUP>", "aadClientId": "<EXAMPLE_SP_APP_ID>", "aadClientSecret": "<EXAMPLE_SP_PASSWORD>" }
+azure.jsontext file containing the service principal configuration data:{ "tenantId": "<EXAMPLE_TENANT_ID>", "subscriptionId": "<EXAMPLE_SUBSCRIPTION_ID>", "resourceGroup": "<EXAMPLE_RESOURCE_GROUP>", "aadClientId": "<EXAMPLE_SP_APP_ID>", "aadClientSecret": "<EXAMPLE_SP_PASSWORD>" } -

 Create the

-namespace:See external-dns Azure documentation for more details.kubectl create namespace kof kubectl create secret generic \ -n kof external-dns-azure-credentials \ --from-file azure.json
+external-dns-azure-credentialssecret in thekofnamespace:See external-dns Azure documentation for more details.kubectl create namespace kof kubectl create secret generic \ -n kof external-dns-azure-credentials \ --from-file azure.json

-OpenStack and others#
+OpenStack and others

-Please check external-dns
+Please check external-dns tutorials

 and new providers